jlan84/cross-validation-assignment/pair.md

 2. Make a plot of the training error and the testing error as a function of the alpha parameter.

-3. Select a model based on the test and training error curves.
+3. Select a model based on the validation and training error curves.

 ```python